-One of the most significant benefits of filing bankruptcy is a feature called automatic stay.
+One of the most significant benefits of filing for bankruptcy is a feature known as an "automatic stay."
 An automatic stay is an injunction against creditor actions during a bankruptcy case.
 In other words, it prevents creditors from collecting (or even trying to collect) on debts owed by the person or entity which has filed for bankruptcy.

-If filing for bankruptcy is the financial strategy that you have chosen to reorganize your finances, then you must learn how to successfully enact the automatic stay feature, as well as knowing what pitfalls to avoid.
+If filing for bankruptcy is the financial strategy that you have chosen to reorganize your finances, then you must learn how to make the most of the automatic stay feature while avoiding potential pitfalls.

 Automatic Stay: Timelines

-In most cases, the stay against creditor action goes into effect at the moment someone files a bankruptcy case, no matter the type of bankruptcy.
-The term “automatic” refers to the fact that the stay usually requires no court action to go into effect.
-In contrast, there are some occasions when the stay can be delayed or not go into effect at all.
-Also, although rare, a bankruptcy court may lift an automatic stay as well.
-Some examples of a stay being lifted would include foreclosure proceedings on an underwater property and divorce proceedings happening simultaneously.
+In most cases, the stay against creditor action goes into effect the moment someone files any type of bankruptcy case, hence the “automatic” in "automatic stay."
+However, there are some reasons why a stay can be delayed or not go into effect at all.
+Although rare, a bankruptcy court has the power to lift an automatic stay.
+For example, a court may lift a stay during divorce proceedings or to allow for foreclosures on underwater properties.

 Exceptions to the Rule: Serial Filings

-In short, serial bankruptcy filers are debtors who repeatedly file for bankruptcy over a short period of time.
+Serial bankruptcy filers are debtors who repeatedly file for bankruptcy over a short period of time.
 Unfortunately, there is no preset determination of what "a short period of time" is.
 The decision is made on a case-by-case basis, usually by a bankruptcy judge or trustee.

 For example, let's say you were recently discharged from a Chapter 7 bankruptcy, but to protect your house or car, you immediately file for Chapter 13.
-While within the Chapter 13, you realize that you are unable to keep up with the agreed-upon re-payment plan—you allow your case to be dismissed—and then refile again soon after.
+While within the Chapter 13, you realize that you are unable to keep up with the re-payment plan, so you allow your case to be dismissed and refile again soon after.
 This is an example of a serial filer.

-When a bankruptcy judge or trustee has deemed you a serial filer, this can have a significant impact on your automatic stay, or cancel it altogether.
+When a bankruptcy judge or trustee has deemed you a serial filer, this can impact the timeline of your automatic stay, or cancel it altogether.
 Here are a couple of common serial filer scenarios and how they impact automatic stays:

-- Two Cases in One Year: If you have had one bankruptcy case pending during the previous year, and then file a second one, the stay will only last for thirty days in the latter case unless you ask the court to extend it.
+- Two cases in one year: If you have had one bankruptcy case pending during the previous year, and then file a second one, the second case's stay will only last for 30 days, unless you successfully make your case for why the court should extend it.

-- Three Cases in One Year: If you have had two bankruptcy cases pending during the previous year, the stay will not go into effect at all when you file the third case.
+- Three cases in one year: If you have had two bankruptcy cases pending during the previous year, the stay will not go into effect at all when you file the third case.
 To remedy that, you can file a motion, set a hearing, and try to convince the judge that filing three cases is reasonable for your specific situation.
-In addition, you also need to show that you're not trying to take advantage of your creditors or abuse the bankruptcy system and that you deserve the automatic stay.
+You'll need to demonstrate that you aren't trying to take advantage of your creditors or abuse the bankruptcy system.

 Automatic Stay Termination